Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Experiment

 \subsection{Dataset}

-\subsubsection{IEMOCAP (Interactive Emotional Dyadic Motion Capture) dataset}
+\subsubsection{IEMOCAP (Interactive Emotional Dyadic Motion Capture) dataset \cite{Busso_2008_5}}

-The IEMOCAP dataset is a commonly used dataset for SER research, which consists of approximately 12 hours of recordings of video with audio, featuring interactions between 5 pairs of male and female actors.
-These pairs of actors were set in dyadic sessions to engage in dialogues to elicit emotional expressions.
+The IEMOCAP dataset is a standard benchmark for SER research, which consists of approximately 12 hours of audiovisual recordings, featuring dyadic interactions between 5 pairs of male and female actors.
 Multimodal raw data was collected and we used speech recording and transcript for our experiments.
+The sessions were designed to elicit emotional expressions through scripted and improvised dialogues.
 Each recording was segmented per utterance and manually annotated by multiple human evaluators.
-Originally, there are nine categorical emotional labels but only four major emotions were chosen, which are: neutral, happiness (merged with excited), sadness and anger.
+Although nine categorical emotion labels are provided, four emotions are considered: neutral, happiness (merged with excited), sadness, and anger.

-\subsubsection{MSP-IMPROV (Multimodal Signal Processing - Interactive Emotion Dyadic Motion Capture) dataset}
+\subsubsection{MSP-IMPROV (Multimodal Signal Processing - Interactive Emotion Dyadic Motion Capture) dataset \cite{Busso_2017}}

-The MSP-IMPROV dataset is a multimodal dataset for research in SER, which share similar structures with IEMOCAP dataset.
-The MSP-IMPROV dataset consists of approximately 9 hours of recordings 12 actors (6 male and 6 female) interacting with each other.
-Each recording is segmented into the unit of utterances, and annotated by multiple human evaluators.
-Annotation for categorical emotion labels yielded four basic emotion category: hapiness, sadness and neutral.
+The MSP-IMPROV dataset is a multimodal corpus for speech emotion recognition (SER) research, with a structure similar to that of IEMOCAP.
+It comprises approximately 9 hours of recordings from 12 actors (6 male and 6 female) interacting with each other.
+The data samples are segmented at the utterance level and annotated by multiple human evaluators.
+The primary categorical emotion labels are of four classes: happiness, sadness, anger, and neutral.

-\subsubsection{MSP-Podcast \cite{Lotfian_2019_3}}
+\subsubsection{MSP-Podcast \cite{Busso_2025}}

-This corpus is created by collecting English speech data from existing podcast recording.
-Comparable to IEMOCAP and MSP-IMPROV, it is not collected from lab environment, thus, it is more close to 'in-the-wild' speech dataset.
-The dataset comes predefined partition of training, development and test set.
-MSP-PODCAST data comes with more emotion category than MSP-IMPROV.
-But to match with our experiment setting, we only used four categories: neutral, happiness, sadness and anger.
+MSP-Podcast corpus is constructed from English speech collected from existing podcast recordings.
+It is not recorded in a controlled laboratory environment and thus more closely resembles an in-the-wild speech dataset.
+The dataset is provided with predefined training, development, and test partitions.
+The MSP-PODCAST dataset includes a larger set of emotion categories than MSP-IMPROV; however, to maintain consistency with our experimental setup, only four categories are considered: neutral, happiness, sadness, and anger.